 So, while texting isn’t necessarily the best medium for all types of communication, it works flawlessly for many conversations.
 With an app-based HIPAA secure texting solution, you can eliminate all the extra steps and get straight to communicating securely.

-Read more about HIPAA compliant email, or schedule a demo today to learn more about integrating OhMD with your practice!
+Schedule a demo today to learn more about integrating OhMD with your practice!